When Communities Say No One Should Stay in Jail Just Because They’re Poor

 Plea agreements have become so prevalent in America’s courts that only about 5 percent of criminal cases at either the state or federal level ever go to trial.
 In misdemeanor proceedings where public defense is involved, plea bargaining is also the default setting, a tendency derided by critics as “meet ’em and plead ’em.”
 But when bail funds remove the threat of jail and the pressure to enter a guilty plea, the results are revealing.

-In setting bail at all, the judge has made a determination that the accused individual is not too dangerous to be released to the community, said Matt Suchan, co-founder of the Chicago Community Bond Fund, which provides bail money for people who don’t have it and are being held in the county jail on felony charges.
+In setting bail at all, the judge has made a determination that the accused individual is not too dangerous to be released to the community, said Max Suchan, co-founder of the Chicago Community Bond Fund, which provides bail money for people who don’t have it and are being held in the county jail on felony charges.

 “Our position is [that] even a $2 million bond is a release decision by that judge,” Suchan said.
 “Setting a very high bond is still a release decision.”